 The boardwalk makes this section a breeze in any weather and the odd bits which aren’t boardwalked drain really nicely.

 There is one other gradual uphill section but for the most part it’s fairly flat.
-Once you’ve been walking for 2.2km you’ll reach the Curracurrang Gully.
+Once you’ve been walking for 2.2km you’ll reach Curracurrang Gully.
 It’s a set of steps which cross the creek.

 This is the crucial turning for the falls, so don’t cross here.
 Instead take the unmarked path on the right which heads into the bush.
 It’s right next to a NSW Parks Post with “Curracurrang” written on it.